Lewis Chapel, Tennessee

 Lewis Chapel is an unincorporated community in Sequatchie County, Tennessee, United States.
-It is located in the eastern part of the county atop the Cumberland Plateau.
+It is located in the eastern part of the county atop the Waldens Ridge.
 Tennessee State Route 111 connects the community to Dunlap in the Sequatchie Valley to the west and Soddy-Daisy and the outskirts of Chattanooga in the Tennessee Valley to the east.

 Lewis Chapel was probably named for the Reverend Edgar R. Lewis, an early minister in the area.